bolt-observer/lightning-vault/README.md

   `pubkey` is the public key of the node, `macaroon_hex` is the serialized version of the macaroon as a hex string (you can obtain it using ```xxd -p -c 10000 file.macaroon```), `certificate_base64` is the X.509 certificate as a base64 string (obtained using ```base64 tls.cert | tr -d "\n"```and `endpoint` is the endpoint of the lightning node.

+  When adding a rune the name of the field is still `macaroon_hex`.
+The value is base64 encoded rune which you can get using `lightning-cli commando-rune restrictions=readonly` (copy `rune`).
+Field `endpoint` should be the lightning port (e.g., 127.0.0.1:9735) and `certificate_base64` can be omitted.

-* Removing a macaroon
+* Removing a macaroon/rune

   Is done using HTTP POST request to `/delete/:pubkey/` endpoint.
 This operation also requires `write` permissions.

-* Getting a restricted macaroon (this is the typical mode of operation)
+* Getting a restricted macaroon/run (this is the typical mode of operation)

   Is obtained through `/get/:pubkey/` HTTP GET request.
-The restriction of the macaroon depends on your role/permissions and can be either 10 minutes, 1 hour or 1 day (which means you need `read` permissions).
+The restriction depends on your role/permissions and can be either 10 minutes, 1 hour or 1 day (which means you need `read` permissions).

-* Verifying whether a macaroon works
+* Verifying whether a macaroon/rune works

-  Is done automatically while adding a macaroon but you can invoke that step independently too using `/verify/:pubkey/` HTTP GET method.
-Similar to adding a macaroon this requires `write` permissions.
+  Is done automatically while adding a macaroon/rune (unless you have `VERIFY` environment variable set to `false`) but you can invoke that step independently too using `/verify/:pubkey/` HTTP GET method.
+Similar to adding a macaroon/rune this requires `write` permissions.
   Note that this can be quite slow as Vault will actually try to connect to your lightning node.

 * Querying whether a macaroon exists